AnirudhS3110/System-Design-Notes/Module-1/3) WebSocket Protocol/readme.md

 - Client will make periodical REQUEST (for data) to the server.
 - If the Server has no data for the Request, it replies with Empty **response**
 ![alt text](image-2.png)
-- The problem in Polling is the client needs to keep asking the Server if any data is available, which results in creation of lot of new responses and many **empty responses**, whch creates a lot of **HTTP OVERHEAD**
+- The problem in Polling is the client needs to keep asking the Server if any data is available, which results in creation of lot of new Requests and many **empty responses**, whch creates a lot of **HTTP OVERHEAD**
 - This is solved by Long Polling
 ## Long Polling:
 ![alt text](image-3.png)